SamaraSilvia81/agenda-de-compromissos-socket-udp/README.md

 | `LIST` | Lists all appointments or filters by a specific date. | **Format:**<br>`LIST` or `LIST <date>`<br><br>**Example:**<br>```> LIST\n> LIST 2025-10-26``` |
 | `UPDATE` | Updates a specific field of an existing appointment, identified by its `id`.<br><br>**Updatable fields:**<br>`date`, `time`, `duration`, `title`, `description`. | **Format:**<br>`UPDATE <id> <field> "<new_value>"`<br><br>**Example:**<br>```> UPDATE 1 title "General Project Sync Meeting"``` |
 | `DELETE` | Removes an appointment from the schedule, identified by its `id`. | **Format:**<br>`DELETE <id>`<br><br>**Example:**<br>```> DELETE 2``` |

+## Concurrency & Resilience Testing

+To validate the server's ability to handle multiple simultaneous clients and ensure the client's timeout logic is robust, a dedicated concurrency testing suite was developed.

+This suite automatically simulates various real-world scenarios, runs a battery of tests, and generates a detailed `report.json` file, providing a clear overview of the system's performance and stability under pressure.

+### How to Run the Tests

+The test suite runs independently of the main server and client.

+1.  **Navigate to the Test Directory**
+    ```sh
+    cd test
+    ```

+2.  **Execute the Test Script**
+    Run the main test client, which will orchestrate all scenarios automatically.
+    ```sh
+    node test_client_auto.js
+    ```

+The script will display real-time logs in the terminal for all simulated users and server interactions.
+Upon completion, a final report will be shown on the screen, and a detailed `report.json` file will be generated in the `test` directory.

+### Test Scenarios Explained

+The suite executes 30 tests distributed across three distinct scenarios, each designed to validate a specific aspect of the system.

+#### Scenario 1: Stable Server & Normal Load
+* **Goal:** To verify that the server can correctly handle standard CRUD operations from multiple concurrent users without data corruption or errors.
+* **Execution:** 10 simulated users connect at the same time.
+Each user performs a sequence of `ADD`, `LIST`, `UPDATE`, and `DELETE` commands.
+* **Expected Outcome:** All operations must be processed correctly by the server, and all 10 user tests should pass.

+#### Scenario 2: Server Crash Simulation
+* **Goal:** To test the client's resilience and timeout mechanism when the server fails unexpectedly *during* operations.
+* **Execution:** The test server is programmed to shut down after receiving the first 3 commands.
+Immediately, 10 users attempt to send commands.
+* **Expected Outcome:** The first few commands will succeed, causing the server to crash.
+All subsequent commands from all clients **must** result in a timeout.
+A user's test is considered successful if it correctly identifies this timeout.
+All 10 user tests should pass.

+#### Scenario 3: Server Offline Simulation
+* **Goal:** To validate the client's timeout logic when the server is unavailable from the start.
+* **Execution:** 10 users attempt to send commands, but the server process is never started.
+* **Expected Outcome:** Every command from every client must fail with a timeout.
+A user's test is considered successful if it correctly handles this initial timeout.
+All 10 user tests should pass.

 <br>
 <div style="text-align: center; font-family: monospace; white-space: pre;">